ffund/intro-ml-tss21/slides/6-knn.md

 **Math prerequisites for this lecture**: You should know about

-* probabilities, conditional probabilities,
+* probabilities, conditional probabilities, expectation of a random variable
 * norm of a vector (Section I, Chapter 3 in Boyd and Vandenberghe)
-* expectation of a random variable
+* complexity of algorithms and especially of vector and matrix operations (Appendix B in Boyd and Vandenberghe, also the complexity part of Section I, Chapter 1 and Section II, Chapter 5)

 :::